 The first 640 KB of RAM.
 Unless they are specially designed, MS-DOS programs are limited to running in conventional memory.
-See also EMM, expanded memory, extended memory, HMA, memory manager, upper memory area, and XMM.
+See also EMM, expanded memory, < coprocessor cpi

-coprocessor

 A coprocessor relieves the computer's microprocessor of specific processing tasks.
 A math coprocessor, for example, handles numeric processing.
 A graphics coprocessor handles video rendering.
-The Intel[®] Pentium[®] microprocessor includes an integrated math coprocessor.
+The Intel® Pentium® microprocessor includes an integrated math coprocessor.